We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Mmmmmmmmm.
 Just seeing the words cookies and soft in the same sentence brings on something close to a sensory overload.

-Pretty much nothing beats a batch of soft, chewy cookies fresh from the oven.
-But unless you’re baking for a crowd, you’re probably gonna have some leftover treats.
+Even when you’re baking for a crowd, we know you’ll bake a few extra for leftover treats.
 And with each passing day, they’ll veer a little closer toward hockey puck territory.

 Before we talk about how to keep homemade cookies soft, let’s quickly brush up on how to make soft, chewy cookies in the first place.

 Some cookies — like biscotti or gingersnaps — are meant to be crunchy.
-But ones like chocolate chip or oatmeal can go either way.
+And there is always room in our hearts for a crunchy biscotti.
+But chocolate chip or oatmeal can go either way.
 So what’s the secret to achieving a fudgy texture instead of one that’s thin and crispy?
-It all comes down to moisture, people.
+It all comes down to moisture.

 Cookies go from chewy to crunchy for exactly the reason you might expect: They start to dry out.
 “The loss of moisture to the air is what will turn soft cookies hard,” says executive chef Leah Henderson, who oversees the pastry and dessert program for D’Amico & Partners restaurants.